“Is it safe to travel to Mexico?!”

-We heard this question basically every time we told someone we were going to travel through Mexico.
-It was inevitably followed by a list of the dangers of Mexico- drug cartels, corrupt police, aggressive military check points.
+We heard this question basically every time we told someone we were going to travel to Mexico.
+It was inevitably followed by a list of the dangers of travel in Mexico- drug cartels, corrupt police, aggressive military check points.
+Safety in Baja, Mexico was a real concern to many of our friends and family.

-So let me address a few of the big fears of Mexican travel:
+So let me address a few of the big fears of Mexico travel, and provide some Mexico travel advice:

-The only warnings issued for Baja recommend that you do not travel at night, and that is a good rule here for MANY reasons.
-Baja highways have no lighting, and they are narrow, two-lane roads.
-The horrible visibility alone is a good reason to never drive at night in Baja.
+The only warnings issued for Baja recommend that you do not travel at night, and that is good advice in all of Mexico for MANY reasons.
+Mexican highways have no lighting, and they are narrow, two-lane roads.
+The horrible visibility alone is a good reason to never drive at night in Baja, or any other area of Mexico.

-We received many warnings about the corrupt Mexican police before we came here.
+We received many warnings about the corrupt Mexican police before we got to Baja.
 Now, I’m sure these corrupt police exist, but they seem to be very rare in Baja based on our experiences and the experiences of fellow travelers.
 Generally, if you do run into a corrupt police officer in Mexico it will be during a traffic stop in which they try to solicit a “mordida” (bribe) from you.

 One easy way to stay off the radar of the police is to avoid breaking any laws (especially traffic laws).
 A corrupt cop may still pull you over and try to solicit a bribe, but if you don’t give them a reason to pull you over they are less likely to target you.
 The speed limits in Mexico are much lower than those in the United States, and they are posted in kilometers per hour, which makes it easy to find yourself accidentally speeding.

-Now, with all that said, we have yet to meet a single traveler in Baja who has actually encountered one of these corrupt police officers.
+Now, with all that said, we did not meet a single traveler in Baja who had actually encountered one of these corrupt police officers.
 We've heard many stories of travelers being pulled over, but every one of them was released with a warning.
-Our encounters with the police have been very positive, one officer even opened up a previously blocked parking spot so that we could park closer to our destination.
+Our encounters with the police were very positive, one officer even opened up a previously blocked parking spot so that we could park closer to our destination.

 Aggressive Military Checkpoints

 Military checkpoints are extremely common in Mexico.
-Generally there is one between every major town, and some days we have gone through 2-3 military checkpoints on our way to our next destination.
+Generally there is one between every major town, and some days we went through 2-3 military checkpoints on our way to our next destination.
 For Canadians and U.S. citizens this feels unusual, but in Mexico it is the norm.

-Our experiences at military checkpoints have ranged from neutral to positive.
-We have not had any negative experiences at all, and we’ve shared a few laughs with the soldiers (mostly due to us butchering the Spanish language).
+Our experiences at military checkpoints ranged from neutral to positive.
+We did not have any negative experiences at all, and we shared a few laughs with the soldiers (mostly due to us butchering the Spanish language).

 I had one particularly positive encounter with the military in Santa Rosalia.
 After getting turned around, we were hopelessly lost in a confusing sea of one way streets.
 I finally pulled into a parallel parking spot next to the town square to try to get directions.
 A very serious looking soldier approached me, and I immediately tensed up, assuming I had parked somewhere I shouldn’t have.